Course Outline

 - Analysis checklist.

-- Understanding Expert System.
+- Understanding the Expert System.

-- Accessing options through Right-Click functionality.
+- Accessing options via Right-Click functionality.

 - Saving results.